 The Technology Choice Program is a government initiative aimed at giving Australians the fastest access possible to the NBN program.
 It aims at pushing houses to the FTTP (Fibre to the Premises) type of connection – which is the smoothest NBN connection to date.
 Getting a quote is free, so consider giving it a shot.

 What is a good download speed?

+Before taking steps to increase your speed, it’s important to first understand what a good download internet speed is.
 Depending on what internet plan you have, a good internet speed varies greatly.
-The ACCC has collated data from Australian households and determined the Australian evening average for the three most popular NBN speed tiers (and ADSL) and they are as follows:
+The ACCC has collated data from Australian households and determined the Australian evening average for the three most popular NBN speed tiers and they are as follows:

 Typical evening speeds refer to averages recorded between the hours of 7pm and 11pm across Australia.
 If your broadband plan is reaching these speeds, or higher, when you speed test, then you have a pretty decent internet connection.
 If not, it’s probably worth getting in touch with your ISP and sorting out with them why speeds aren’t optimal.

 Internet providers list their typical evening speeds for each NBN speed tier and you’ll find these may vary between providers.
 However, these figures are a great way of determining what your average peak-hour speed will be on each plan.